-Welcome, I’m Tom Suiter.
+Welcome.
+I'm Tom Suiter.
 I help create brands for companies - both established and start ups - and I'm also a painter of canvases, not houses).

-Prior to Enjoy, I’ve had the privilege to work with some great companies, including Apple, Pixar, GE, United Airlines, Stanford Medicine, and many others.
+Over the years, l've had the privilege to work with some great companies, including Apple, Pixar, United Airlines, Nike, Pebble Beach, Caterpillar, Stanford Medicine, and many others.

 Below is a sample of my work.